Concept video

 Considering elements of the process to include

-We had to include a vending machine in the solution, so we decided to use "the cult of Coke" as a metaphor.
+Building on the concept of a dissonant vending machine, we decided to use "the cult of Coke" as a metaphor.
 We chose Coke because Coke drinkers often identify themselves as such, almost to the point of detesting having to drink any other brand of cola.
 Because Coke is something people desire and even crave, our dissonant vending machine will "vet" potential Coke buyers to determine their deservedness to receive a Coke.
 To carry through the metaphor, we considered Pepsi as the foreigner, outsider, or enemy that cannot be trusted.

 Of the 11 steps of the official vetting process, we decided to include the following in our "vetting" process: